 Those members who have made a long term and wide ranging contribution to the AES and the field of evaluation are recognised by the Society through a special category of membership called 'Fellow of the AES'.
 This is a positive step towards enhancing the professionalism of the Society.
 The special membership bestowed on Fellows of the AES recognises their outstanding contributions to the Society and to evaluation more generally in Australasia.

-This year’s new Fellows will be announced during FestEVAL 2021 to be held 13 to 17 September.
+This year’s new Fellows will be announced during the AES International Annual Conference to be held 30 August to 1 September in Adelaide.

 Criteria and evidence